Author Archive

 We're renovating, expanding & building better!

-At the beginning of May 2025, we started the renovation and extension of our main building.
-Among other things, we are building an additional 600 square meters and creating a brand new kitchen while renovating our restaurant, bar and Mareld Spa.
-Follow this link for all the info on what we're doing.
-Here you will also be able to follow the construction.
+In early May 2025, we kicked off the renovation and expansion of our main building.
+Among other things, we’re adding 600 square meters of space and creating a brand-new kitchen, while we renovate our restaurant, bar, and Marholmen .
+Follow this link for all the details on what we’re planning.
+You’ll also be able to follow the construction progress here.

 “The 'new' Villa Berg is now open again after a careful renovation”